The World and Happiness

 Christ's Commandment 1

-Why is this particular commandment or instruction the most important?
-What is its message and purpose?
+Why is this particular commandment—the call to love God with all our heart, soul, and mind—the most important?
+What is its message and ultimate purpose?

 Christ's Commandment 2